-Please visit our SCE history page to learn more about the School.
+Please visit our history page to learn more about SCE.

 SCE's mission is to present the broadest possible range of high-quality learning opportunities to Cornell's many constituencies.
 We draw on the resources of all of Cornell's academic units, identifying needs and developing programs that most appropriately and effectively deploy Cornell's vast and varied educational resources.
 Cornell faculty members are joined by leaders in industry, government, and the professions, along with distinguished scholars from other institutions, to present these programs throughout the year.

 Our many and varied constituencies include Cornell students, faculty, staff, alumni, and friends; undergraduates and graduate students from institutions worldwide; international students and scholars; high school students and school-age children; area residents; executives; retirees; and a broad range of individuals seeking discretionary education, including people working in business, industry, government, and the professions, especially those at a high level of responsibility.
 For more information, see people.

 SCE is dedicated to offering educational opportunities in as many subject areas and formats as possible, year-round—and if we don't have what you're looking for, we'll help you design it.